-Other broad leaf weed killers containing the likes of 2,4D, Dicamba, Mecoprop-P, MCPA, Clopyralid, Triclopyr etc. act in a slightly different way and did not prove as effective as glyphosate in recent trails.
-However, as glyphosate-based products are not selective it may be that these still have a place where surrounding plants need to be kept.
+Other broad leaf weed killers containing the likes of 2,4D, Dicamba, Mecoprop-P, MCPA, Clopyralid, Triclopyr etc. act in a slightly different way and did not prove as effective as glyphosate in trials.
+However, as glyphosate-based products are not selective it may be that these still have a place where surrounding plants need to be kept and the label allows for their use in a particular situation.

 Before spraying a stand of JKW any dead stems from the previous season should be removed by cutting and safely disposed of.
-Where stands are too tall to treat, and it would be unsafe to do so, the JKW can be cut back and the regrowth treated when at a manageable size e.g. 1-1.5m.
+Where stands are too tall to treat, and it would be unsafe to do so, the JKW can be cut back, and the regrowth treated when at a manageable size e.g. 1-1.5m.
 Again, this will be most effective once the leaves are fully expanded.